jstewmc/gravity/docs/setting.md

 });
 ```

+When an anonymous-function-defined service is requested, Gravity will invoke the function and return the function's return value.

 ### Factories

-If your service definition is too complex for an anonymous function, you can use a factory.
 A factory is a service that instantiates another service.

-A factory must implement Gravity's Factory interface, and it must be defined in Gravity as a newable service.
+A factory must implement Gravity's `Factory` interface, and it must be defined in Gravity as a newable service.

-When a factory-defined service is requested, its factory will be instantiated; the factory's `__invoke()` method will be called; and, it will be passed an instance of the Gravity manager.

-The factory's `__invoke()` method must return an object, the service.

-The factory:

 ```php
 # /path/to/project/src/Factory/foo.php